-- · Limited to one basal spray or cut surface application per year. - Maximum of 8 lbs. ae per 100 gallons of spray solution.
-Injection: - Limited to one injection application per year. - Maximum of 1.4 ml formulation per injection site.
+- Limited to one basal spray or cut surface application per year. - Do not apply more than 8 lbs a.e. per 100 gallons of spray solution.
+Injection: - Limited to one injection application per year. - Do not apply more than 1.4 ml of undiluted formulation per injection site.